willstocks/SCSS-Everywhere/README.md

 > Note: This is **drop-in** replacement for https://github.com/zignd/HTML-CSS-Class-Completion.
 Please uninstall that extension before installing this.
 Otherwise, things can happen.

-## What's new in this extension?

-I've added Slim (Another Ruby Template Engine) support and also added SCSS/SASS support.

-When you work on `.slim`, whenever you press `.` *dot*, it will show you all relative class names.
-Addition to that also `class=""` tags are supported.

-For SCSS part, I have manually strip comments and do regexp on code.
-In this way I also able to locate magic methods/classes.
-For example; If you have `.u-pb-{class}` this extension will show you `.u-pb-` and leave it `class` name filled by you.

-## Why Am I manually processing SCSS files?

-There are few tools out there to export SCSS AST Format.
-However, they need to get main scss file to built it.
-This was a show-stopper for me.
-See, I don't want to build whole package everytime.
-That's why I partially handle SCSS files one-by-one.
-But faster.
-Try yourself.

-If you find any other way of implementing this, don't stop, this is open sourced extension.
-Contribute.

-# Original Extension README

-A Visual Studio Code extension that provides CSS class name completion for the HTML `class` attribute based on the definitions found in your workspace or external files referenced through the `link` element.

 ![](https://i.imgur.com/5crMfTj.gif)

 ## Features